Álvaro Pacheco: Vitória Guimarães

 On 4 October 2023, Pacheco was appointed manager of Primeira Liga side Vitória Guimarães, signing a two-year contract with the Guimarães-based side.
 The third manager of the season after Moreno and Paulo Turra, he led the club to seven wins in his first ten matches, also reaching a five-match unbeaten streak.

 In April 2024, Pacheco travelled to Brazil to hold talks with Cuiabá, who eventually hired compatriot Petit.
 Vitória president António Miguel Cardoso was angered by the trip and dismissed Pacheco on 15 May 2024, having already qualified the club to the 2024–25 UEFA Conference League.
 Cardoso said that could not be "held hostage" by a manager who wanted to leave; Pacheco sued him for defamation.

 Vasco da Gama

 Days after leaving Vitória, Pacheco signed for Vasco da Gama of the Campeonato Brasileiro Série A. He cited the club's Portuguese origins and history of fighting discrimination as reasons for the move.
 He only lasted four matches at the club before being sacked on 20 June 2024.

 Al-Orobah

 On 21 July 2024, Pacheco was appointed manager of Saudi Pro League side Al-Orobah.
 On 2 January 2025, Pacheco resigned from his post as manager.

+Casa Pia

+On 8 January 2026, Pacheco returned to Portugal, taking charge of Casa Pia, who sat 15th in the Primeira Liga table.